Night Nurse (horse): Background

 Night Nurse was a bay gelding bred at the Cloghran Stud in Ireland by Eleanor Samuelson, the daughter of Dick Dawson.
 He was sired by Falcon out of Samuelson's mare Florence Nightingale.
 At the Newmarket Houghton sale in 1972 Night Nurse was sold for 1,300 guineas to the trainer Peter Easterby.
 During his racing career he was owned by Reg Spencer and trained by Easterby at his stables at Habton Grange near Malton, North Yorkshire.
 Night Nurse was ridden in many of his early races by the Irishman Paddy Broderick, who used a long-rein style.

 Racing career

 Flat racing

 Night Nurse failed to win in six races as a two-year-old in 1973 and won once, in a maiden race at Ripon Racecourse, from six attempts in the following year.
 He won two of his three races in 1975 and finished second in his only flat race of 1976.

 Hurdle racing

-He won 10 consecutive hurdle races from 1975–76 which included an undefeated season where he won the Welsh, English and Scottish Champion hurdles.
+He won 10 consecutive hurdle races from 1975 to 1976 which included an undefeated season where he won the Welsh, English and Scottish Champion hurdles.